On the (In)Security of Loading Machine Learning Models: When secure is not secure (RQ2)

-\vksec{Code Reuse via \texttt{Lambda} Layers} \texttt{Lambda} layers in Keras can be used not only to serialize arbitrary Python bytecode but also to reference functions from specified Python modules.
+\vksec{Code Reuse via \texttt{Lambda} Layers} \texttt{Lambda} layers in Keras can be used not only to serialize Python bytecode but also to reference functions from specified Python modules.
 We found that an attacker can achieve arbitrary code execution through \emph{code reuse} by leveraging \texttt{Lambda} layers to abuse legitimate functions from Keras’s internal modules, effectively bypassing the restriction introduced after \hyperref[keras_first]{KV.\ref*{keras_first}} disclosure.
 As a \ac{PoC}, we crafted a model that disables \texttt{safe\_mode} during loading, even if it was initially enabled by the user, by invoking an internal Keras utility.
 Then, by relying on other internals, such as the function used to load the model (now with \texttt{safe\_mode} disabled), we show how to achieve full code execution.
 Our \ac{PoC} represents just one possible execution path; different exploits can be built using other internal functions (execution gadgets).
-A demonstrative snippet is provided in the appendices (Listing~\ref{fig:disable-safe-mode}), while the complete \ac{PoC} is available on GitHub~\cite{Digregorio-cve-2025-8747}.
+A demonstrative snippet is provided in the appendices (Listing~\ref{fig:disable-safe-mode}), while the complete \ac{PoC} is available on GitHub.

-\mypar{Disclosure} We disclosed the vulnerability through a responsible disclosure process.
+\mypar{Disclosure} We disclosed the vulnerability through a coordinated disclosure process.
 Two distinct CVEs were assigned to this vulnerability.
-The first (\texttt{CVE-2025-8747}~\cite{CVE-2025-8747}) refers to the threat of arbitrary file download through specific gadget reuse, which we used as an optional step in our complete \ac{PoC}, with our report considered a contemporary independent report of that by JFrog researcher Andrey Polkovnichenko~\cite{PolkovnichenkoKerasSafeMode}.
-The second (\texttt{CVE-2025-9006}~\cite{CVE-2025-9906}), instead, concerns code reuse to disable \texttt{safe\_mode}, thereby covering the broader and more severe threat of arbitrary code execution.
-The fix extends the validation checks introduced after the previous vulnerability by enforcing that any object accessed from an imported module must be an instance of \texttt{KerasSaveable}.
+The first (\texttt{CVE-2025-8747}, CVSS 8.6, CNA: Google LLC~\cite{CVE-2025-8747}) refers to the threat of arbitrary file download through specific gadget reuse, which we used as an optional step in our complete \ac{PoC}, with our report considered a contemporary independent report of that by JFrog researcher Andrey Polkovnichenko~\cite{PolkovnichenkoKerasSafeMode}.
+The second (\texttt{CVE-2025-9906}, CVSS 8.6, CNA: Google LLC~\cite{CVE-2025-9906}), instead, concerns code reuse to disable \texttt{safe\_mode}, thereby covering the broader and more severe threat of arbitrary code execution.
+The fix extends the validation checks introduced after \hyperref[keras_first]{KV.\ref*{keras_first}} by enforcing that any object accessed from an imported module must be an instance of \texttt{KerasSaveable}.
 Additionally, several internal Keras utilities that could be abused were blocklisted, including the ones we used in our \ac{PoC}.